Pawan Kumar Sharma

 Pawan Kumar Sharma is an Indian politician and a member of the Sixth Legislative Assembly of Delhi in India.
-He represents the Adarsh Nagar constituency of Delhi and is a member of the Aam Aadmi Party political party.
+He represented the Adarsh Nagar constituency of Delhi.

+Pawan Kumar Sharma was among 7 MLAs who resigned from the Aam Aadmi Party on 31 January 2025 ahead of 2025 Delhi Legislative Assembly election.
+Many had resigned after their request for party tickets to contest elections were denied.

 Early life and education

 Pawan Kumar Sharma was born in Hisar district.
 He is educated till twelfth grade degree.

 Political career

 Pawan Kumar Sharma has been a MLA.
-He represented the Adarsh Nagar constituency and is a member of the Aam Aadmi Party political party.
+He represented the Adarsh Nagar constituency from 2015 to 2020.

 Member of the Legislative Assembly

 He represents Adarsh Nagar (Delhi Assembly constituency) in the Delhi Legislative Assembly.
 In 2015 he was elected to the Sixth Legislative Assembly of Delhi.
 In 2020 he was elected to the Seventh Legislative Assembly of Delhi.